 Euphorbia pulvinata Marloth

-Euphorbia pulvinata is a low-growing, clumping, globular succulent with short, globose to columnar stem, up to 12 inches (30 cm) tall for the most common form, and the other form is with few stems and and up to 40 inches (1 m) tall.
-Stems are 7 or 8 (occasionally up to 10) angled with numerous branches from the base.
-The leaves are linear-lanceolate, up to 1.2 inches (3 cm) long and the spines are white to purple (depending on the season) and up to 0.8 inch (2 cm) long.
-Flowers are dark red-purple, in the male plant up to 2 inches (5 cm) in diameter and in the female plant up to 1.2 inches (3 cm) in diameter, followed by 3-angled capsule, up to 2 inches (5 cm) in diameter.
+Euphorbia pulvinata is a low-growing and clumping succulent with short, globose to columnar stems.
+The most common form has up to 12 inches (30 cm) tall stems, while the taller form has up to 3.3 feet (1 m) tall stems.
+The stems are 7 or 8 (occasionally up to 10) angled with numerous branches from the base.
+Leaves are linear-lanceolate, up to 1.2 inches (3 cm) long.
+Spines are white to purple, depending on the season, and up to 0.8 inches (2 cm) long.
+Flowers are dark red-purple.
+In the male plants, they are up to 2 inches (5 cm) in diameter, while in the female plants, they are up to 1.2 inches (3 cm) in diameter.
+Fruits are 3-angled capsules up to 2 inches (5 cm) in diameter.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Euphorbias are very easy to care for plants.
 They require a little pampering to become established, but once they are, they are self-sufficient.
 In fact, more die from too much care and watering than from neglect.